-2.4.1 Supervisors are required to submit their Examiner nominations to Research Degrees one month prior to the Candidate's intended submission date by completing the SF1 Appointment of Research Degree Examiner online form.

-- 2.4.2 Where neither of the Examiners nominated have University of London examination experience, the online form will automatically request the nomination of an Independent Chair. - 2.4.3 Any questions about the form should be directed via email to research-degrees@gold.ac.uk. - 2.4.4 Following the submission of the form, the Dean or Deputy Dean of the Graduate School will review the Examiner nominations.
-If there are any queries, Research Degrees will contact the Supervisor.
+- 2.4.1 Supervisors are required to submit their Examiner nominations to Research Degrees one month prior to the Candidate's intended submission date by completing the SF1 Appointment of Research Degree Examiner online form. - 2.4.2 Where neither of the Examiners nominated have University of London examination experience, the online form will automatically request the nomination of an Independent Chair. - 2.4.3 Any questions about the form should be directed via email to research-degrees@gold.ac.uk. - 2.4.4 Following the submission of the form, Research Degrees reviews the nominations If there are any queries, Research Degrees will contact the Supervisor.
 If relevant, Research Degrees will request the nomination of an Independent Chair at this stage.
 Research Degrees endeavours to respond to all Examiner nominations within 14 days. - 2.4.5 At the point at which the proposed Examiners are approved, Research Degrees issues Examiners with a formal email invitation outlining the terms of the appointment.
 For more information, see EG2 Guidelines for Research Degree Examiners.